Mulled Wine is a cozy way to warm up on a winter evening with friends! This festive recipe is spiced with cinnamon, cloves, citrus, and holiday cheer.

 The weather forced one to study, but on those rare days when the clouds called a ceasefire, it was an opportunity to explore.

-The Finger Lakes were a jaunt away, and as my senior year approached, I realized that I still had not explored this region with its rustic wineries tucked along its windy shores.
+Just a jaunt away from my college were the Finger Lakes.
+As my senior year approached, I realized that I still had not explored this region with its rustic wineries tucked along its windy shores.
 When a clear weekend free of pressing assignments presented itself, I finally had my chance.

-New to wine and the practice of wine tasting, I relished it with a naïve tongue, nuances, and technicalities flying over my head.
-There had not been a Wine Tasting 101 course.
+New to wine and the practice of wine tasting, of course I relished it with a naïve tongue – nuances and technicalities flying over my head.
+There was not a Wine Tasting 101 course.
 I wish there had been.

 WHAT IS MULLED WINE?

-Mulled wine is also known as spiced wine, and I learned of it as Gløgg or Glühwein.
-A traditional mulled wine recipe is red wine that has been sweetened and spiced with mulling spices such as cinnamon, cloves, and allspice.
+Mulled wine can be referred to by several names.
+It’s popularlyis also known as spiced wine.
+I learned of it as Gløgg or Glühwein.
+A traditional mulled wine recipe is a red wine that has been sweetened and spiced with mulling spices such as cinnamon, cloves, and allspice.
 Served warm, it is especially popular for Christmas and the holidays.